-ABOUT
+ABOUT THE FOUNDER

 I grew up in London, England in a highly academic environment, where university admission was both competitive and consequential.
 From an early age, I was driven, organized, and focused on earning opportunities through preparation and merit.
 While the UK system emphasized interviews rather than essays, the underlying challenge was the same: clearly articulating who you are, how you think, and why you belong.